 Problem and Solution Overview

 This recipe just states how to execute a solution.
-Read our Legacy Newsletter Edition: Testing Interactions with Third Party Services (31 August) to understand the specific problem we are solving and the solution approach.
+Read our Legacy Newsletter blog post: Testing Interactions with Third Party Services to understand the specific problem we are solving and the solution approach.
 This recipe is one application of the habits taught in our Test Challenging Dependencies Change Series.

 This recipe helps you isolate and test a remote dependency.
 Each pass will isolate one interaction between your system and theirs.
 You execute it until you have fully isolated the dependency.

 - Extract a Port and an Adapter.

 - Collect the code that uses that dependency to attain that purpose.